kg4zow/remarkable.jms1.info/src/info/issues.md

 * Allowing the "icon" for each template (shown when choosing a template for a page) to be customized.
 For some of the templates (graphs, dots, etc.) it makes sense to have a zoomed-in portion of the page, but for others it would make sense to use a miniature version of the entire page.
 (It may be worth adding a way to upload custom icon files for templates?)

     The current implementation uses a collection of "icons" which is fixed into a custom font file, making it *very* difficult (although probably not impossible, I haven't looked in detail yet) to customize.
-This *sorta* makes sense in a world where the list of templates is fixed, but if the list of available templates is *not* fixed, another solution is needed.
+These should be actual *thumbnail images*, generated on the fly the first time they're needed, and then stored (like you already do with notebook page thumbnail images).

 * Providing documentation on what makes a file usable as a template.

     In particular, explain how the "repeating background" thing works for the built-in templates, so that people who design their own templates which *should* logically repeat when a page is extended downward (or to the right), can design them accordingly.
 Specifically, how does the tablet know how many rows of pixels to repeat at the bottom of the template when "extending" a page downward?

-### Sleep screens
+### Splash screens

-Everything I said above about templates, also applies to the "static screens", specifically the following files in the `/usr/share/remarkable/` directory:
+Everything I said above about templates, also applies to the "splash screens", specifically the following files in the `/usr/share/remarkable/` directory:

 * `batteryempty.png`
 * `factory.png`